-Tanzania is a signatory state to the Indian Ocean and South-East Asian Marine Turtle Memorandum of Understanding, developed under the auspices of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
-The IOSEA MoU is an intergovernmental agreement that aims to protect, conserve, replenish and recover marine turtles and their habitats of the Indian Ocean and South-East Asian region, working in partnership with a range of organisations.
+Tanzania is a signatory state to the Indian Ocean and South-East Asia Marine Turtle Memorandum of Understanding (IOSEA Marine Turtle MoU), developed under the auspices of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
+The IOSEA Marine Turtle MoU is an intergovernmental agreement that aims to protect, conserve, replenish and recover marine turtles and their habitats of the Indian Ocean and South-East Asian region, working in partnership with a range of organisations.

 The objectives of the agreement are achieved through the collective implementation of an associated Conservation and Management Plan.
 As a signatory state, Tanzania is committed to implementing the activities outlined in the Plan and Sea Sense is a lead implementer on behalf of the Government of Tanzania.